 Incorporate deep, red notes from your favorite cabernet with orange, cinnamon, clove, and star anise for a comforting cocktail.
 This is such a simple drink to make ahead of time and serve hot to warm up your guests.

-There’s nothing better than combining dark, flavorful liquors with a bit of ginger and honey for winter—unless you add gold glitter too!
+There’s nothing better than combining a flavorful whiskey with a bit of ginger and honey for winter—unless you add edible gold, too!
 This cocktail is such an elegant way to serve up the flavors of winter.

 Cranberry Orange Whiskey Cocktail

-Mixing darker liquors like whiskey, with a touch of Cointreau, is the perfect pairing to incorporate the bright flavors of citrus during winter.
+Mixing darker liquors like whiskey with a touch of Cointreau is the perfect way to incorporate the bright flavors of citrus during winter.
 Garnish this bevy with orange peel, cranberries, and a sprig of fresh thyme for a picture-perfect look.
-For the full recipe by Crowded Kitchen, see below.

 Warm everyone up with this fun and festive cocktail, which mixes the flavors of seasonal cranberries with dark spices like cinnamon and clove for a great hot cocktail option.
 This can be prepped ahead of time and served on the spot for wedding guests.